 We are convinced that a strong, international coalition of governments, businesses, and civil society organizations is required to effectively address climate challenges.
 Symantec supports and encourages efforts globally to pursue comprehensive climate change legislation.
 Clean energy will promote job creation, encourage greater sustainability, and stimulate new economic opportunities.

-Symantec began measuring and reporting GHG emissions in FY08 and we report our emissions as part of our annual Carbon Disclosure Project submission.
+Symantec began measuring and reporting GHG emissions in FY08 and we report our emissions as part of our annual CDP submission.
 We have made great improvements in both the quantity and quality of our data since we started tracking our emissions.
+Our intention is to publish a company-wide goal for GHG emissions reduction in FY15.

 Green IT Solutions